-3. HOUSING LAND POWERS - PART II OF THE HOUSING ACT 1985 (ESP.
-SECTION 32 AND 43):
+4. PROVISION OF HOUSING ACCOMMODATION - PART II OF THE HOUSING ACT 1985 (SECTION 8-57 INCLUSIVE)

-- 3.1 Under these provisions the Council is able to:- - 3.1.1 acquire land for housing purposes; - 3.1.2 appropriate housing land for non-housing purposes (subject to the consent of the Secretary of State under section 19 if the land consists of a house or part of a house); - 3.1.3 dispose of housing land (with the consent of the Secretary of State under Section 32 of the Housing Act 1985 which provides the Council with power to dispose of land held for housing purposes and for the provision of facilities connected with housing); - 3.1.4 dispose of a house not appropriated or acquired for the purposes of this Part of the Act (with the consent of the Secretary of State under section 43 of the Housing Act 1985). - 3.2 There are general consents housing land, which remove the need to apply to the Secretary of State for specific consent where the criteria for the general consent apply. - 4.
-PROVISION OF HOUSING ACCOMMODATION PART II OF THE HOUSING ACT 1985 (SECTION 8-57 INCLUSIVE) - 4.1 The Council is required to consider housing conditions and needs in its district and may directly provide housing accommodation or enable others to do so by disposing of houses to them or land on which the purchaser is to provide housing. - 5.
-PART VII HOUSING ACT 1996 - 5.1 The Council has duties in respect of housing homeless people although it does not need to be the direct housing provider. - 6.
-POWER TO DISPOSE OF LAND SECTION 233 TOWN AND COUNTRY PLANNING ACT 1990: - 6.1 This gives the Council the power to dispose of its land held or appropriated for planning purposes.
-Disposal at less than best consideration also needs the Secretary of State's consent there is no general disposal consent at present. - 7.
-SECTION 111 LOCAL GOVERNMENT ACT 1972 - 7.1 This gives the Council power to do any thing (whether or not involving the expenditure, borrowing or lending of money or the acquisition or disposal of any property or rights) to facilitate, or which is conducive or incidental to, the discharge of any of its functions.
+4.1 The Council is required to consider housing conditions and needs in its district and may directly provide housing accommodation.
+Although under the LABV scheme housing will be delivered by the LABV, this duty clearly helps demonstrate the reasonableness of the Council's involvement in the scheme.

+5. PART VII HOUSING ACT 1996

+5.1 The Council has a duty to ensure that the homeless are housed although it does not need to be the direct housing provider.

+POWER TO DISPOSE OF LAND - SECTION 233 TOWN AND COUNTRY PLANNING ACT 1990:

+6.1 This gives the Council the power to dispose of its land held or appropriated for planning purposes.
+Disposal at less than best consideration also needs the Secretary of States consent - no general disposal consent at present.

+7. SECTION 111 LOCAL GOVERNMENT ACT 1972

+7.1 This gives the Council power to do any thing (whether or not involving the expenditure, borrowing or lending of money or the acquisition or disposal of any property or rights) to facilitate, or which is conducive or incidental to, the discharge of any of its functions.
 However, the Council does not have the power under this section to raise money, whether by means of rates, precepts or borrowing, or lend money except in accordance with the enactments relating to those matters.